Toronto subway trackage: Tunnels

 Tunnels are either square or round, depending on the method of their construction: Square tunnels were built with the cut and cover method of digging trenches down from the surface, constructing the tunnel structure, and then backfilling.
 Round tunnels are bored using a tunnel boring machine (TBM).
 The cut and cover technique was used extensively on the oldest portions of the subway system, while newer sections were predominantly or, in the case of the Toronto-York Spadina Subway Extension (TYSSE), which opened in 2017, entirely bored.

 Some sections of track run on the surface, the most notable on the heavy rail subway system being the stretch of Line 1 Yonge–University in the median of Allen Road.
-However, the light metro Line 3 is a surface or elevated route for nearly its entire length.
+However, the former light metro Line 3 was a surface or elevated route for nearly its entire length.